OpenAI’s Hidden WebRTC Problem: A $6 Billion Dilemma for the Future

 Companies often mismanage WebRTC applications in several notable ways:

 1. Inefficient Latency Management: A major gaming company utilized unoptimized WebRTC settings, causing voice chat latency to soar to levels where communication was often impractical.
 After a user backlash that drove a 15% dip in active users, the company was forced to overhaul its approach, acknowledging WebRTC’s inherent bottlenecks.
-For insights on avoiding such pitfalls, see 10 Reasons You Shouldn’t Rely on ChatGPT as Your Therapist.

 2. Overcomplicating Integrations: A financial services provider attempted to incorporate myriad third-party plugins with WebRTC, resulting in frequent service outages.
 They lost potential clients who gravitated toward competitors with straightforward, reliable communication solutions.